Turnout

 Report Changes Promptly to Maintain SSDI Benefits

-If you’re receiving disability benefits, it’s essential to report any changes in your work status, income, or medical condition to the Social Security Administration (SSA) right away.
-We understand that navigating this process can be overwhelming, but neglecting to report these changes can lead to significant overpayments.
+If you’re receiving benefits, it’s essential to report changes to the Social Security Administration (SSA) right away.
+We understand that this can be overwhelming, but neglecting to report changes can lead to significant overpayments.
 The SSA may require you to repay these amounts, which can add unnecessary stress to your situation.

-It’s crucial to report any changes within ten days of their occurrence.
-This helps ensure that your benefits are adjusted appropriately and prevents future complications.
-Did you know that in 2026, the average duration of overpayment was around 12.2 months, with a median of 9 months?
+It’s crucial to report changes as soon as they occur.
+This helps ensure that your benefits remain accurate and prevents future complications.
+Did you know that in 2026, the average processing time for changes is 9 months?
 This highlights the financial strain that can result from delayed reporting.

 Many advocates, including skilled nonlawyer supporters from community organizations, emphasize the importance of prompt reporting.
-It’s common to feel lost in the complexities of the disability benefits system, but you’re not alone in this journey.
-By staying proactive and reporting changes quickly, you can safeguard your benefits and avoid unnecessary financial hardship.
+It’s common to feel lost in the complexities of the SSDI system, but you’re not alone in this journey.
+By staying proactive and informed, you can safeguard your benefits and avoid unnecessary complications.

 Remember, we’re here to help!
-Leverage the support available through Turnout's services to navigate these challenges with confidence.
+Leverage the support available through local organizations to navigate these challenges with confidence.

 This flowchart guides you through the steps of reporting changes.
 Start with your benefits, then see what to report and the importance of doing it on time.
 Follow the arrows to understand the outcomes based on your actions.